wombleton/gitlaw-nz/acts/S/State-Owned Enterprises Act 1986.md

     either generally or in any particular case or cases.

-    (4) Every State enterprise shall comply with a notice given under subsection (3); and every such notice shall be deemed to be a regulation for the purposes of the Regulations Act 1936\.
+    (4) A State enterprise must comply with a notice given under subsection (3), and the notice is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][128] and must be presented to the House of Representatives under [section 41][129] of that Act.

     (5) \[Repealed\]

     (6) Notwithstanding anything in this or any other Act, or any rule of law, any proceedings commenced (whether before or after the commencement of this Act) in any court or tribunal, in respect of the exercise or intended exercise of any power to which this section applies, may be continued and determined in respect of land (whether or not the land is transferred to a State enterprise) as if the land were still owned by the Crown.

-    (7) Notwithstanding subsections (2) and (5), [Part 3][128] of Schedule 4 shall continue to have effect after 31 December 1988 until the close of 30 June 1990\.
+    (7) Notwithstanding subsections (2) and (5), [Part 3][130] of Schedule 4 shall continue to have effect after 31 December 1988 until the close of 30 June 1990\.

     Section 32(2) proviso: added (with effect on 1 April 1987), on 1 July 1987, by section 9(1) of the State-Owned Enterprises Amendment Act 1987 (1987 No 117).

+    Section 32(4): replaced, on 5 August 2013, by [section 77(3)][131] of the Legislation Act 2012 (2012 No 119).

     Section 32(5): repealed, on 1 February 1990, by section 8(b) of the Survey Amendment Act (No 3) 1989 (1989 No 139).